programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 The difference between the outputs produced by the two combined methods is minimal.
 However, the line breaks at the end of the left columns are not present in the output of the second combined method.
 This method uses the original PDF and, since Google Vision reads across columns, these line breaks were simply not recorded.

 # Preparing to follow this lesson

 ## Suggested prerequisites

 Although it is suitable for beginners, this lesson supposes some familiarity with the Python programming language.
 If you are not already familiar with Python 3, you will better understand the code used here if you work through the [Python lesson series](/en/lessons/introduction-and-installation) first.
 The Python series will teach you how to install Python 3 and download a text editor where you can write your code.

 ## Lesson dataset

 You can work through this lesson with any PDF documents you have to hand.
 I suggest you use at least two documents since the lesson shows how to OCR several files at once.
 Place them in a directory named `docs_to_OCR`, for instance.

-Alternatively, you can use the same set of three nineteenth century editions of medieval documents that I will be using as examples throughout this lesson.
+Alternatively, you can use the same set of three nineteenth century editions of medieval documents that we will be using as examples throughout this lesson.
 If you opt to do so, begin by [downloading the set of files](/assets/ocr-with-google-vision-and-tesseract/ocr-with-google-vision-and-tesseract-data.zip).
 Unzip it, rename it `docs_to_OCR`.

 These three documents are copyright-free and available on [archive.org](https://archive.org/).

 # OCR with Tesseract

 Tesseract takes image files as input.
 If you have PDFs, you can transform them into .tiff files using any image editing tool, [ImageMagick](https://imagemagick.org/) for instance.
 The process of converting PDFs to TIFFs using ImageMagick is detailed in the _Programming Historian_ lesson [OCR and Machine Translation](/en/lessons/OCR-and-Machine-Translation#converting-pdfs-to-tiffs-with-imagemagick).

 Alternatively, you can use OCRmyPDF.
 This software is based on Tesseract but works with PDFs.
 More information can be found in the _Programming Historian_ lesson [Working with batches of PDF files](/en/lessons/working-with-batches-of-pdf-files).

 Both ImageMagick and OCRmyPDF can be operated from the command line.

 If you opt for to use OCRmyPDF, run the following commands after navigating to the `docs_to_OCR` directory: